 Getting vaccinated is your best defence against the flu and COVID-19.
 As it both protects you from illness, but more importantly it reduces the chance of spreading the virus to others.
-Both flu shots and COVID-19 vaccines are available through Student Health Services.
+Both flu shots and COVID-19 vaccines are free and available to all U of G students, staff & faculty, plus Guelph community members through Student Health Services.

 Wash Your Hands

 Viruses can live on your hands for up to 3 hours.
 So, one of the simplest ways to avoid getting sick is regular and proper hand washing.
 Use soap and water and lather for at least 20 seconds.
 For your convenience, the university provides sanitizers throughout campus.

 No matter the season you should always practice proper respiratory hygiene etiquette.
 When sneezing or coughing cover your mouth and nose with a tissue or your elbow.
 Even if you are not sick, this helps prevent the spread of droplets.